 Tune it Up, Map it Out: 7 Tips for a Solo Road Trip

 Solo travel is empowering, thrilling and sometimes a little scary but there is nothing I enjoy more than a road trip.
-Hitting the road alone allows me to create my own adventure.
+Hitting the road alone allows me to create my own adventure, but if you’re more into group road trips, then knock yourself out.
+In fact, my brother recently went on a road trip to Bratislava as part of a stag do with some of his friends and said he had the time of his life!
+He’d recommend Bratislava to anyone, and by having a look at something like StagMadness, you too could find an amazing way to take part in your very own stag do.
+As a word of warning though, I’ve heard that travelling across Europe with a disgusting hangover is not too much fun!
 After years of hitting the highway, following are my seven tips for planning and enjoying a solo road trip while keeping safe.

 Tune It Up

 Remember those words of wisdom your driver education instructor echoed?
 No, not “lookout” or “slow down” but his words about checking your car’s fluids, tires and lights.
 Perform a maintenance check on your vehicle or take it to your mechanic to ensure it can make the road trip prior to departure.
-Check the fluids each morning before hitting the road, too.
+This is also a great time to compare car insurance quotes to make sure you are getting the best value for what you are paying.
+You never know, you might just add a little bit more money to your road trip budget.
+Also, don’t forget to check the fluids each morning before hitting the road too.

 Invest in a Navigation System